patrickocoffeyo/distill/README.md

-###EntityDistillProcessor
+###DistillProcessor class
-`EntityDistillProcessor` is a class containing methods that provide a sensible default for extracting data from fields.
+The `DistillProcessor` class contains methods that provide a sensible default for extracting data from fields.
 The methods are named according to a specific pattern based on the field type or field name.
 Fields with types corresponding to a specific method will be passed into that method for processing.
 If a method with a name corresponding with a field name is provided, that method will be used instead of the processor method for the field type.

-You can create your own processor class that extends `EntityDistillProcessor`, and easily override processor methods by simply creating methods in the following pattern:
+You can create your own processor class that extends `DistillProcessor`, and easily override processor methods by simply creating methods in the following pattern:

 ####Field Type Processor Methods
 Field type processor methods are called based on the **type** of field that's currently being processed.
 The pattern for creating these method names is `process*Typename*Type()`, where `*Typename*` is equal to the type of field this method should process (such as `Text` or `Entityreference`).